omar1z/Aide505-assignment/README.md

 **3. Objective:**
 the objective of this little exercise is to build a simple Flask API that serves a machine learning model.

-*How to run the file :*
+*How to run the project :*
-*1- pull the github repo on your local machine and install the project*
+*1- pull the github repository on your local machine and install the project*
 *2- in the terminal run **app.py** to run the api route*
 *3- and write in the terminal **nodemon .** or **node index.js** to run the express server*
 *4- open local port 4000 to see the simple html user interface and interact with it*